-, Α 90% or above in total points. В 80-89.9% of total points. С 70-79.9% of total points. • D 60-69.9% of total points. • F Below 60% of total points or informal or incomplete official withdrawal from course or unacceptable attendance (<85% of scheduled days and activities). Ι Incomplete; given at the INSTRUCTOR'S OPTION when student is unable to complete a small part of the course because of circumstances beyond his or her control.
+A 90% or above in total points. В 80-89.9% of total points. С 70-79.9% of total points.
+D 60-69.9% of total points.
+F Below 60% of total points or informal or incomplete official withdrawal from course or unacceptable attendance (<85% of scheduled days and activities).
+I Incomplete; given at the INSTRUCTOR'S OPTION when student is unable to complete a small part of the course because of circumstances beyond his or her control.
 It is the STUDENT'S responsibility to make up incomplete work.
 Failure to satisfactorily make up incomplete work within the appropriate time period will result in a grade change for "I" to the contingency grade identified by the instructor (see catalog).
-CR 70% or above in total points; the student must indicate the intent to take the course as CR/NC in writing by the end of the 10th week of classes (see catalog).
-NC Below 70% of total points; this grade only available under the CR/NC option (see above and see catalog).
-N NOT GIVEN BY THIS INSTRUCTOR EXCEPT UNDER EXTREMELY RARE CIRCUMSTANCES (e.g., documented serious illness or emergency that prevents the student from officially withdrawing from the course); not used as an alternative for an "F" grade.
-W Official withdrawal from the course (see catalog).